 Nikon D3S versus Nikon D600

 The Nikon D3S and the Nikon D600 are two digital cameras that were announced, respectively, in October 2009 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D3S has a resolution of 12.1 megapixel, whereas the D600 provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D3S and the Nikon D600.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D3S – represents 100 percent across all the size and weight measures).